PrimePP/onlineNurseryStore/readme.md

 ![ImageThumbnail](./thumbnail.png)
 ***
 ### Project details
 This project is a landing page of a online nursery store.
 It is a purely responsive design , created for Desktop , mobile , and tablet usage.
 Only UI is developed for this project for this project, functionality is not .
+Screen sizes
+- Mobile(320px)
+- Tablet(768px)
+- Laptop(Full width)

 ***